 - Luxury, spacious coach with experienced driver

-- Authentic and Traditional bed and breakfast accommodation on Inis Oirr for 2 nights
+- Authentic and Traditional bed and breakfast accommodation on Inis Oírr for 2 nights

 - Porterage from hotel reception to your room and back on the Irish mainland

-- Breakfast Daily
+- Irish Breakfast Daily

-- 6 x Lunches
+- 5 x Lunches

 Not Included in this trip